Friday, March 17th

 Unalakleet, a regular contender in the postseason, set the tone early.
 Alukka Ivanoff stole the ball seconds into the game, and Cody Ivanoff scored 5 of the 7 points in a two-minute 7-0 Wolfpack run.
 Ninilchik coach Nick Finley called a timeout to collect his squad.
 “I just wanted them to settle down.
 None of our kids have been on this stage before.”
 Finley said, “The Wolfpack came out ready to play; they were hot from the get-go.
 They’re here every year.
 They’re battling every year.
 So we call that timeout, settled down, and fought our way back into it.”

 A combination of defensive pressure and sharp shooting helped Ninilchik gain momentum, where they caught up with just two minutes left in the first half.
 Lukah Kaulgin scored 3 three-pointers in the second quarter.
 His 3rd three-pointer late in the second gave Ninilchik a 25-22 lead that they held for the rest of the game.

 Ninilchik finished with a 77-57 victory.
 Unalakleet’s Cody Ivanoff (26 points, 6 rebounds, 2 steals) and Ninilchik’s Landon Colburn (23 points, 7 rebounds, 2 steals) were named Players of the Game.

 Ninilchik will face Metlakatla for the 2A State Championship at 8:30p.

 Wrangell 33, Glenallen 25

-With his two oldest kids having made the jump into college athletics and coaching, and three more active kids under the age of ten, Novelli is fully immersed as a parent of student-athletes.
+With his two oldest kids having made the jump into college athletics and coaching, and three more active kids under the age of ten, Novelli is fully immersed as a parent and coach of student-athletes.
 He understands the opportunities that student athletics bring in youth development.